MicrosoftDocs/Viva/Viva/engage/configure-conversation-reporting.md

 - MOE150
 - YAE150
 ms.assetid: f886e916-fe64-41de-be52-38d458250fa5
-description: "Configure conversation reporting in Yammer to enable people to report conversation starter posts and comments that do not follow guidelines or policies."
+description: "Configure conversation reporting in Viva Engage to enable people to report conversation starter posts and comments that do not follow guidelines or policies."
 ---

-# Report a Yammer conversation overview
+# Report a Viva Engage conversation overview

- Yammer Networks that are in the New Yammer Preview now have access to a new report conversations capability that enables users within the network to report conversations, comments, and replies in Yammer.
+ Viva Engage Networks that are in the Viva Engage Preview now have access to a new report conversations capability that enables users within the network to report conversations, comments, and replies in Viva Engage.

-If your network is eligible, you can enable the feature in the Yammer admin center.
+If your network is eligible, you can enable the feature in the Viva Engage admin center.
 On the **Network Admin panel**, under **Settings**, you will see a new Report Conversations option under **Content and Security**.
 This feature is not yet available on the mobile app.

 ![screenshot showing yammer reporting settings.](../media/yammer-conversations-admin-reportconversations.png)

 ## Setting up the report a conversation feature

-A network admin must enable **Report Conversations** in the Yammer network admin panel.
+A network admin must enable **Report Conversations** in the Viva Engage network admin panel.

 ![screenshot showing yammer reporting admin panel.](../media/yammer-conversations-fulladmin-panel.png)